Table of contents

 Grow your own food at home.
 A food garden can be a precious resource when times are tough.
 Research what food grows easily in your area.

-Collecting and storing seeds for tropical fruits and tropical vegetables.
+Collecting and storing seeds for tropical gardening is something worth doing.
+We collect seeds from a number of tropical fruits and vegetables.